ibm-cloud-docs/rise-with-sap-on-powervs/surround/solution-guides-by-platform.md

 The following reference architectures are documented for non-RISE, non-SAP on IBM Cloud for VMware Solutions:

-* [Three-tier web application on VCFaaS across MZR](/docs/vcfaas-on-mzr?topic=vcfaas-on-mzr-web-app-multizone) - This reference architecture outlines a resilient, multi-zone, 3-tier web application deployment on IBM Cloud® for VMware Cloud Foundation as a Service (VCFaaS).
+* [Three-tier web application on VCFaaS across MZR](/docs/vcfaas-on-mzr?topic=vcfaas-on-mzr-web-app-multizone) - This reference architecture outlines a resilient, multi-zone, 3-tier web application deployment on IBM Cloud&reg; for VMware Cloud Foundation as a Service (VCFaaS).
 Provision compute, storage, and network resources with other cloud services, all within a single region.
 * [SQL Server Failover Cluster Instance on VMware vSAN Native](https://www.vmware.com/docs/sql-server-failover-cluster-instance-on-vmware-vsan-native){: external}.
 * [Using Oracle RAC on a vSAN Datastore](https://knowledge.broadcom.com/external/article/327037/using-oracle-rac-on-a-vsan-datastore.html){: external}.